 Search Library Catalogs & Databases

 Catalogs have information about print and electronic items in the library collection and where to find items in the collection.
-Catalogs are the library equivalent of a search engine.
-An A-Z list of all the Library resouces is available.
+An A-Z list of all the library resources is available.
 The databases are searchable electronic collections.
 Restricted databases (below) are not included in the catalogs.

 URSUS is an online catalog that searches the print and electronic collections of all libraries in the University of Maine system.
 Limit your search to the University of Maine School of Law collection by using the drop down menu.
 On the Reference page you will find information on Using the Online Catalog and Locating Items in the Library.